-Kim Wong has been serving as our Child Development Program Director since 2011.
-With over 28 years of experience, Kim has truly made a difference in the Early Childhood Education realm.
-She chose to join the FACES SF team when she recognized the challenges we face providing every child access to quality education and she was confident that she could be instrumental in upgrading our services.
+Kim Wong is proud to serve as FACES SF’s Senior Director of Child Development.
+With more than 32 years of experience, she has truly made a difference in the Early Childhood Education realm.
+She joined the FACES SF team in 2011 when she recognized the challenges we face in providing every child access to quality education, and she was confident that she could be instrumental in upgrading our services.
 She was absolutely correct!
 Because of her, we are able to offer each of our students the very best.
-Kim received a B.A in English from UC Berkeley, a M.A in Education from San Francisco State University, and a J.D. from Hastings College of Law.
-When she’s not changing the lives of our students, she’s an active volunteer in a variety of educational roles ranging from school room parent, Sunday school teacher, and even serving as a Board Member for her former organizations and her Parish.
-Her most current volunteer position is on the Advisory Committee for the PATH Program.
+Kim received a B.A. in English from UC Berkeley, an M.A. in Education from San Francisco State University, and a J.D. from Hastings College of the Law.
+When she’s not changing the lives of our students, she’s an active volunteer in a variety of educational roles including as a Sunday school teacher and serving as a Board Member for her former organizations and her Parish.
+In her spare time, Kim enjoys reading mysteries, doing jigsaw puzzles, and baking for her staff.

 Lindsay joined the FACES SF team in 2019.
 Before assuming her role as our Human Resources Director, Lindsay spent 14 years mastering all manner of HR at San Francisco State University.
 She chose to take on this important role because she wanted to be part of a small, intimate, and dynamic organization where her love and commitment to people and their growth could flourish.
 FACES SF also keeps her connected to her first love: education.
 Lindsay is a proud 4th generation San Franciscan native and loves that she gets to serve the citizens of her home city.
 She deeply loves San Francisco, its eccentricities, and its profound soul and intensity.
 She holds a B.A. in English from San Francisco State University and is a proud member of the SHCP and SFSU Alumni Associations.
 In her spare time, you can find her celebrating the Giants and Coaching for CYO athletics.